opuswallet/opus-jobs/mobile-engineer.md

 ### Required Skills

-- Experience with frontend engineering in JavaScript and/or TypeScript
+- Experience with mobile engineering in iOS and/or Android

 ### Bonus Skills

 - Experience with React, React Native and/or Expo
+- Experience with SwiftUI
+- Experience with Kotlin
 - Experience with blockchain networks and crypto software
-- Experience with mobile engineering in iOS and/or Android

 ### Salary